oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 Each of these promotions uses the same semantics as a `castExpression` to promote an operand to the target type.

+OData does not define an implicit conversion between string and numeric types.

 ### ##subsubsec System Query Option `$filter`